Rebo1c4/ai-monitoring-watson-aiops-project/README.md

 This project enabled a telecom provider to modernize legacy systems, reduce MTTR, and proactively address infrastructure issues.
 It showcases my end-to-end involvement, including:

-- Monitoring strategy and AI-based automation
+- 🧭 Monitoring strategy and AI-based automation
-- Technical analysis, sizing, and architecture blueprint
+- 📐 Technical analysis, sizing, and architecture blueprint
-- Solution design, integration planning, and installation
+- 🧩 Solution design, integration planning, and installation
-- Hands-on implementation across hybrid environments
+- 🛠️ Hands-on implementation across hybrid environments
+- 📄 Documentation including:
+  - HLDs (High-Level Designs)
+  - LLDs (Low-Level Designs)
+  - Implementation Guides
-- Documentation including HLDs, LLDs, Implementation Guides, Test Plans, SoWs, and MoPs
+  - Test Plans, SoWs, and MoPs

 From the initial technical discovery to the final delivery, I supported the full lifecycle — combining hands-on expertise with clear communication, planning, and execution aligned to business outcomes.

-I’m passionate about solving real operational problems using smart AI-driven tools — and this aligns with TRACTIAN’s mission to empower frontline maintenance through technology.
+💡 I’m passionate about solving real operational problems using smart AI-driven tools — and this aligns with **TRACTIAN’s mission** to empower frontline maintenance through intelligent, connected technology.